 Negro Convicts in Australia

 Out of convenience, or to pursue a political agenda, the British colonisation of Australia is often termed a "white settlement" or a "white invasion."
-Such terms are inaccurate considering that Convicts of African extraction walked among those of British extraction.
+Such terms are inaccurate considering that Convicts of African extraction walked among those of British extraction (and Convicts of Greek, Italian, French and Indian extraction).
 Although their numbers were small, they had a level of influence that vastly exceeded their small numerical status, and so ensured that the colonial experience had a definitive shade of colour.
 These black Convicts included Billy Blue; the operator of a ferry service between Nth Sydney and Circular Quay.
 Aside from providing a valued service to the colony, Billy's eccentric nature helped him attain the status of what could be defined as Australia’s first celebrity.
 Another black included John Casare who, as Australia's first bushranger, forged a pathway that later made icons out of Ned Kelly and Ben Hall.
-Another Convict included Daniel Gordon whose acting prowess won him the applause of his fellow Convicts, and helped him escape the gallows.

 John Casare – The first bushranger